k2-fsa/sherpa/sherpa/bin/README.md

 ## pruned_transducer_statelessX

-Files in the part assume the model is from `pruned_transducer_statelessX` in the folder <https://github.com/k2-fsa/icefall/tree/master/egs/librispeech/ASR>
+Files in this part assume the model is from `pruned_transducer_statelessX` in the folder <https://github.com/k2-fsa/icefall/tree/master/egs/librispeech/ASR>
 where `X>=2`.